 - Our website offers an overview of campus resources and services as well as updates of special interest to parents.

 - The Calendar & Handbook for Badger Families is filled with important dates and resources and contains a section on the first-year experience.
-It is distributed to parents of new students at SOAR each summer and is mailed to parents of current students.
-Calendars will also be mailed by request or are available for download (PDF format, 5 MB).
+It is distributed to parents of new students at SOAR each summer and is mailed to parents of current students who request a copy via our online form.
+A digital copy of the calendar is also available for download (PDF format, 6.2 MB).

 - A few times throughout the year, we will notify you of a webchat about a particular topic.
 This is an opportunity to see what other parents are asking or to submit a question to campus experts.